DocKremlin/My-own-novel/src/intro.md

 "We stood up at a wrong place and a wrong time, but we fought an absolutely right war against a right enemy."

-Chen Dayou, District Commissioner
+Chen Dayou, District Commissioner of Yavin

-Aug 24, 2250
+Aug 24, 2150

 From an interview with him